Physics-50/Module-2/docs/curve-fitting.md

 #### Optional

-In the future (i.e. not needed in Ph50), if you'd like to fit a different function to your data, you can change line 27 of the code to a different function.
+In the future (i.e., not needed in Ph50), if you'd like to fit a different function to your data, you can change line 27 of the code to a different function.
 You could, for example, fit to a quadratic by replacing line 27 with:

 ``` MATLAB
 fit_func = @(a,b,c,x) a*x.^2 + b*x + c;